caseyg/awesome/TOPICS.md

 *   [OpenRefine/OpenRefine](https://github.com/OpenRefine/OpenRefine) - OpenRefine is a free, open source power tool for working with messy data and improving it

 *   [postlight/account](https://github.com/postlight/account) - 📚️ ➕ 🔢  Tell little stories with numbers

+*   [freedomofpress/securedrop](https://github.com/freedomofpress/securedrop) - GitHub repository for the SecureDrop whistleblower platform.
+Do not submit tips here!

 ## self-hostable